All Episodes

 Well, I don't know why he's for it.

-I he kept saying that he was from Canada and how great Canada was.
+He kept saying that he was from Canada and how great Canada was.

-I asked him, I said, Well, how come you're practicing here?
+I asked him, I said, well, how come you're practicing here?

 No answer.